 Solid wood and MDF have their pros and cons.
 Solid wood has its strengths.
 It is strong, sturdy, and features a beautiful natural grain pattern.
 If you are looking for durability, solid wood is a great choice.

-When it comes to the authenticity of solid wood, the beauty of natural wood is unmatched.
+The beauty of natural wood is unmatched when it comes to the authenticity of solid wood.
 Each wood type is different, and some have more longevity than others.
 Note that wood contracts or expands when exposed to heat and humidity change.
 If your home is not in a controlled climate, cabinets made from wood can shrink or crack over time.

 Solid wood is sturdy and used for houses, bridges, and infrastructure.
 It is vulnerable to pests, meaning it requires some maintenance.
 Consider a bug infestation in your wood.